 The Consultation agreed on the list of recommendations that draws attention to actions that it considered would lead to improvements in the legal interpretation and implementation of CITES in relation to commercially-exploited aquatic species.
 The recommendations emphasize close consultation between FAO and CITES to address the issues and possible actions highlighted by the Consultation.

 In accordance with a decision adopted at CoP13 and the guidance provided by the Standing Committee at its 53rd meeting (Geneva, June July 2005), a CITES workshop on "Introduction from the Sea" issues was held in Geneva in 2005.
 The workshop report, which included a draft resolution with a definition of the term "marine environment not under the jurisdiction of any State", was submitted to the endorsement of the 54th Meeting of the Standing Committee to be used as a discussion paper for CoP14.
-Due to disagreements among Parties on the definition of the term, a Working Group was established to elaborate a revised definition to be submitted for consideration of Parties at CoP14.
+Due to disagreements among Parties on the definition of the term, a Working Group was established to elaborate a revised definition which was later adopted at the CoP14.